 Our ability to maintain and increase the number of visitors directed to our service from search engines is not within our control.
 Search engines, such as Google, may modify their search algorithms (including what content they index) and policies or enforce those policies in ways that are detrimental to us, that we are not able to predict or without prior notice.
 When that occurs, we expect to experience declines or de-indexing in the organic search ranking of certain Pinterest search results, leading to a decrease in traffic to our service, new user signups and existing user retention and engagement.
 We have experienced declines in traffic and user growth as a result of these changes in the past, and anticipate fluctuations as a result of such actions in the future.
 For example, in the first quarter of 2018, Google de-indexed our keyword landing pages, which negatively impacted traffic and user growth in the quarters that followed.
 Our ability to appeal these actions is limited, and we may not be able to revise our search engine optimization ("SEO") strategies to recover the loss in traffic or user growth resulting from such actions.
 Changes in policies or their enforcement may not apply in the same manner to our competitors, or our competitors' SEO strategies may be more successful than ours.
 In addition, some of these search engines are owned by companies that compete with various aspects of our business.
-When email platforms, such as Google, change their policies related to the placement of our service, new user signups and existing user retention and engagement.
+When email platforms, such as Google, change their policies related to the placement of our emails in Pinners' inboxes, it can affect the open and click rate of our emails.
+Such changes have led to and may lead to a decrease in traffic to our service, new user signups and existing user retention and engagement.
 To offset the impact on our user growth, we would need to increase our investment in other growth strategies, such as paid marketing or other initiatives that drive user acquisition, which may cost more and be less effective.
-Any significant reduction in the number of Pinners directed to our website or mobile application from search engines or email could harm our business, revenue and financial results.
+Any significant reduction in the number of Pinners directed to our website